pyrrhic/pathfinding/README.md

 Light blue - The path from the start to the destination.

 Dark blue - "Walls".
 They are impassable.

-In the gif, I'm placing them at runtime.
+In the gif, I'm moving these various things around the map with my mouse, but the cursor wasn't being recorded by the software I used.
+¯\_(ツ)_/¯

 ## Usage